-- 1. ASSIT : A pass or hand off resulting in a basket by a team mate. - BACKBOARD : The surface of wood, metal or glass to which the basket is affixed, Lay-up Shot used to carry shot into the basket. - CHARGING : A foul by an offensive player who runs into a defensive player who has established legal court position. - DUNK : To leap to or above the basket and stuff the ball through the hoop.
-Such a movement with great vigour is called a slam dunk. - FREE THROW : The unobstructed shot from the foul line, worth one point awarded as a penalty for a foul by the opposing team. - GIVE AND GO : A play in which one palyer passes to a team mate and drives towards the basket to receive a pass for a lay-up. - HELD BALL : Simultaneous possession of ball by opposing players, leading to use of the alternate possession rule. - JUMP-BALL : Means putting the ball upward between two palyers into play by having an official toss it.
+- 1. ASSIT : A pass or hand off resulting in a basket by a team mate. - 2.
+BACKBOARD : The surface of wood, metal or glass to which the basket is affixed, Lay-up Shot used to carry shot into the basket. - 3.
+CHARGING : A foul by an offensive player who runs into a defensive player who has established legal court position. - 4.
+DUNK : To leap to or above the basket and stuff the ball through the hoop.
+Such a movement with great vigour is called a slam dunk. - 5.
+FREE THROW : The unobstructed shot from the foul line, worth one point awarded as a penalty for a foul by the opposing team. - 6.
+GIVE AND GO : A play in which one palyer passes to a team mate and drives towards the basket to receive a pass for a lay-up. - HELD BALL : Simultaneous possession of ball by opposing players, leading to use of the alternate possession rule. - 8.
+JUMP-BALL : Means putting the ball upward between two palyers into play by having an official toss it.
 This only occurs at the start of the game. - 9.
 LAY-UP : A shot from alongside the basket, using the backboard as a guide. - 10.
 TRAP : Convergence of two or more defenders on a ball handler to force a turnover or steal. - 11.
 THROW IN : A method of putting the ball into play from out of bound.

 - 1. European Cup 2.
 America Cup

 - 3. Asian Cup

 - 4. William Todd Memorial Trophy (National Level Competition for men)

 - 5. Prince Basalat Jha Trophy (National Level Competition for women)

-- 6. B C Gupta Trophy
+- 6. B C Gupta Trophy 7.
+Federation Cup

 - 8. C Munni Swami Cup

-- 7. Federation Cup

 - 9. All India Ramu Memorial Trophy

-- 10. S. M. Arjuna Raja Trophy 11.
-Banglore Blues Cup
+- 10.10.01 S. M. Arjuna Raja Trophyn Ingland, and an Iso 11.
+Banglore Blues Cupano

 - 12. Williams Jones Cup

 - 1) OLYMPIC GAMES :